 Bottom line: always check with your doctor before beginning any method of self treatment and obtain his/her recommendation regarding supplementation of the sunshine vitamin.

 Disclaimer: Health statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.

 CGMP Current Good Manufacturing Practices.
-New cGMP regulations bring more strict control on quality and safety of dietary supplement industry, but some lament there’s no requirement for product efficacy.
-New rules fully phased in by June, 2010.
-“Buyer beware” remains the watchword.
-Click here for more on the industry and regulations
+New cGMP regulations bring more strict control on quality and safety of dietary supplement industry, but there's no standardized test protocols required for makers and some lament there’s no requirement for product efficacy.
+“Buyer beware” remains the watchword for the dietary supplement industry.